Dr. Caroline Wong

 - Bachelor of Arts, National University of Singapore: History & Political Science, 1982-1985

-Dr Caroline Wong is a Senior Lecturer at James Cook University, Singapore.
+Dr Caroline Wong is the Associate Dean of Learning and Teaching and a Senior Lecturer at James Cook University, Singapore.
 She completed her PhD in business at the Australian National University and the focus of her thesis is on managing the intangible resources and competencies that have increasingly become sources of competitive advantage in the creative cultural industries such as the film industry.
 Her teaching philosophy is grounded in a genuine interest in students’ learning and seeking constantly to make learning meaningful and enlarging the knowledge base of students.